Bequia Beach Hotel & Barbados & Grenada

 Blue Horizons Garden Resort, Grenada

-Set on a hillside amongst mature tropical gardens, this lovely, little resort is a great value option.
+Set on a hillside among mature tropical gardens, this lovely, little resort is a great value option.

 Family owned and run, you can tell that real care has been put into the hotel and while it may not have the facilities of larger resorts, it makes up for it in charm and character.
 With only 32 rooms spread over 6 acres of gardens, there’s a great feeling of space at the hotel and the white sands of Grand Anse Beach are only 300 metres away.